hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_mdm/mdm_operations.md

 }
 ```

-This might result in a response such as the following:
+Sample response for the Patient match is included below:

 ```json
 {